Developing the 2017 Code

-When the 2013 Scottish Code of Good HE Governance was published, the Committee of Scottish Chairs (CSC) committed to honour the intention to review it after three years to ensure it evolved and reflected good practice.
+When the first edition of the Scottish Code of Good HE Governance was published in 2013, the Committee of Scottish Chairs made a commitment to review it after three years, to ensure it evolved and reflected good practice.

 Independently of this, the review also proved timely to allow adjustment for a changing legislative context.
 Early in 2016, the Scottish Parliament had passed the Higher Education Governance (Scotland) Act 2016 which introduced a number of changes to legal requirements on HE governance.
 The Code Review gave the sector a chance to consider how the Code should accommodate these changes.